 5.2 The Investee agrees to the following Success Fees:

-- A commission (+ VAT, if applicable) negotiated in advance, as a percentage (%) on all monies raised by an Investee through a successful Campaign on the Platform, deducted from monies received from Investors.
+- A commission (+ VAT, if applicable) negotiated in advance, as a percentage (%) on all monies raised by an Investee through a successful Campaign on the Platform and any administration or client handling fees, deducted from monies received from Investors.

 - The Investee agrees that all Fees will be deducted, by or on behalf of SF, prior to the transfer of Investor monies to the Investee and after a successful fundraising campaign, by pre-agreement.

 5.3 SF enables each Investee to receive and repay money from and into an e-money account (their “Platform Account”) operated by a third party payments provider (the “Payments Provider”) which have been appointed by the Custodian.

 5.4 The Investee’s Platform Account and any funds in it will be owned by the Investee, and the Investee is appointing SF as their agent to open and operate the account on their behalf.

 5.5 The Payments Provider will hold the Investee’s money separately from its own money in accordance with its terms and conditions and it will exercise due skill, care and diligence in the selection, appointment and periodic review of any credit institution or bank where the money is deposited and for the arrangements for holding the money, but SF, the Custodian and the Payments Provider shall be otherwise responsible for any acts, omissions or default of any such credit institution or bank.

 5.6 No interest is payable on money held in an Investee’s Platform Account and no fees are charged in respect of establishing the account.